-For each of the 8 types, we ran median regressions (least absolute deviation) of $(\frac{1}{\alpha}) \ln A{\ell}$ on the Opportunity Atlas score for all 508 tracts in Los Angeles with a poverty rate less than 10%.35 For all 8 types, the conditional median of log amenities is decreasing with Opportunity Atlas scores in these low-poverty neighborhoods.
+So, why did households select into relatively low Opportunity Atlas neighborhoods when offered an MTO-style voucher?
+For each of the 8 types, we ran median regressions (least absolute deviation) of $(\frac{1}{\alpha}) \ln A{\ell}$ on the Opportunity Atlas score for all 508 tracts in Los Angeles with a poverty rate less than 10%.36 For all 8 types, the conditional median of log amenities is decreasing with Opportunity Atlas scores in these low-poverty neighborhoods.
 For six of the types, the estimated negative slope is statistically significant.
-Additionally, we ran a median regression of the Opportunity Atlas score on log rental prices and estimated a positive coefficient of 0.963 with a standard error of 0.20, implying that rental prices increase with Opportunity Atlas scores.36 The bottom line is that MTO-voucher-receiving households negatively select into relatively low Opportunity Atlas score neighborhoods both because they prefer the amenities of these neighborhoods and because the rental prices are low.
+Additionally, we ran a median regression of the Opportunity Atlas score on log rental prices and estimated a positive coefficient of 0.963 with a standard error of 0.20, implying that rental prices increase with Opportunity Atlas score neighborhoods both because they prefer the amenities of these neighborhoods and because the rental prices are low.38